satlayer/satlayer-bvs/README.md

 1. **AVSDirectory**

    - **Description**: The AVSDirectory contract is responsible for managing the registration and deregistration of operators with Assured Verification Services (AVS) within the Babylon blockchain ecosystem.
 It enables AVS providers to register their services and allows operators to securely register or deregister with an AVS.
 The contract ensures the integrity and security of the registration process through digital signature verification, the use of unique salts to prevent replay attacks, and expiration checks on signatures.
 Additionally, it offers functionality to update AVS metadata URIs, transfer ownership of the contract, and pause or unpause contract operations.
-   - **Purpose**: To provide a secure and efficient mechanism for managing the relationships between operators and AVS providers.
-The AVSDirectory contract ensures that only authorized operators can register with AVS services by verifying digital signatures and preventing unauthorized or duplicate registrations.
-By implementing strict validation and control over operator and AVS interactions, it enhances the overall security and reliability of services on the Babylon blockchain.
-This contract plays a crucial role in maintaining the integrity of operator registrations, safeguarding against malicious activities, and supporting the dynamic needs of AVS providers and operators.

 2. **DelegationManager**